magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 - `app` (**required**) (string): Magic App to call, either in the form author.name@version or just author.name, in which case the latest version is used.
 - `options` (object):
   - `maxCost` (number) (default 0.001): Maximum cost you're willing to pay for the App call, which should be at least the App's minCost.
-Magic Apps can't charge variable costs, so you'll be charged the App's minCost.
+Cannot exceed $1.00.
+Magic Apps can't charge variable costs, so the user will be charged the App's finalCost.

 **Returns:** a Promise that resolves to an App: